 This is where creating a schedule really comes into its own.
 Make a list of upcoming tasks and deadlines over the course of the semester, then work out realistically how long you need to allocate for each.
 Set yourself realistic daily and weekly goals, making to-do lists every day and ticking off your tasks as you go along.

-To help you keep up, consider asking your professors to record your lectures, then use Transcribe to get a transcription.
+To help you keep up, consider asking your professors to record your lectures, then use Transcribe to get a transcript of the lecture.
 This will allow you to focus in class, without the distraction of note-taking, and within minutes of the class ending you'll get detailed notes that you can quickly and easily skim-read, search, edit, and refer back to when studying for your exam or writing your thesis.

-Find out more about the benefits of academic transcriptions
+Find out more about the benefits of academic transcription and learn how to summarize transcripts using Transcribe.

 From temperamental WiFi to computers that freeze at the most inconvenient moment, technical issues can be a real challenge when you're studying remotely.
 This might mean you miss important lectures or end up behind schedule.